This page was last updated on 7/2/2018.

 Thus the minimum program consists of eight movements:

 A beginner can train all muscles of the body with a very limited program of 6-9 exercises per session.
+You do not have to perform all of the above exercises in one session, but can spread them out over several sessions.
 Please read the strength training guidelines below to learn how to perform these exercises safely and effectively.

 Resistance training exercises can be divided into single joint and multi-joint varieties.